Consensys/linea-attestation-registry/contracts/README.md

 1. Add the address of the EAS registry to the `EAS_REGISTRY_ADDRESS` value in your `.env` file
 2. Run the `pnpm run deploy:eas NETWORK_NAME` command (replacing `NETWORK_NAME` with the name of the targeted network)
+   - If you want to skip contract verification, use `pnpm run deploy:eas:no-verify NETWORK_NAME` instead
 3. Note down the Attestation Reader contract address
 4. Add the Attestation Reader contract address to the `.env.NETWORK` and your `.env` files